 A 5G MnF NP implement 3GPP-defined functions from various releases.
 As specified in TS 23.533 [x], a 5G MnF may support management services such as for performance management, configuration management or fault supervision services, etc.

 By comparison to the Figure 4.3-1 (GNP model), a 5G MnF NP includes functions defined by 3GPP, other functions, operating system and hardware.
 According to clause 5.3 of TS 28.533 [x], there are two types of MnFs : cross domain MnF and domain MnF.
-Figure XX.1.1-1 shows MnF NPs as blackbox and typical interfaces supported by the both types of NPs These MnF types differ slightly in the types of interfaces they support as explained below.
+These MnF types differ slightly in the types of interfaces they support as explained below.

 The generic interfaces supported by both MnF NP classes are interfaces for remote management, local console, towards digital portal, to central AAA, to MnF in other domain.
 The cross domain MnF specific interfaces are interfaces towards external consumer, towards BSS, to TN management system.
 The domain MnF specific interfaces are interfaces to NF in the same domain.